wordofwarning/wordofwarning.org/current/2018-worksahead/patel/index.md

 *Presented by* Word of Warning, Contact + STUN *during* [Works Ahead 2018](/current/2018-worksahead)<br>A double bill with [Emma Geraghty](/current/2018-worksahead/geraghty)

 #### In Brief
-The pulsing anxieties that occur within the Asperger's mind are unraveled…
+The pulsating anxieties that occur within the Asperger's mind are unraveled…

 #### Venues + Booking Details for Works Ahead
 Dates: Thursday 17 + Friday 18 May 2018, 7.30pm